SimonV839/ShipCrewsWebApiRestSwaggerEF-2/Readme.txt

 Blazer Web App .net 8 not used as do not know how to add Swagger/OpenAI

+This uses the ShipCrews database (scripts in OwnTests\ShipCrews\SQL).
+Note: EF requires any handled value to have a primary key (i.e. CrewAssignments could not use a composite primary key made of the fks).

 1) ASP.NET Core Web api
 	note Enable OpenAPI support is ticked